ravihara/ravihara.github.io/content/homepage/about.md

 ## Self Introduction

 Software architect and programmer by profession.
 Focused mainly on free and open source software (FOSS) promotion and adoption in businesses.
-Deeper interest in Samskrutham (Sanskrit) as the language, world culture, traditions and travel.
-Hoping that my writing talk more about me than myself.
-Please do check the posts and provide your comments.
+Interested in world culture, literature, traveling and technologies.
+Please do check the posts and provide your valuable comments.

-*Thanks for visiting*.
+*Thanks for your time*.